vulcanize/eth-header-sync/README.md

           - Mac: `<full home path>/Library/Application\ Support/io.parity.ethereum/`
           - Linux: `<full home path>/local/share/io.parity.ethereum/`

-- To use a remote Ethereum node, simply set the `ipcPath` in the config file to the HTTP RPC endpoint url for the remote node
+- To use a remote Ethereum node, simply set the `rpcPath` in the config file to the HTTP RPC endpoint url for the remote node
     - The default HTTP port # for Geth and OpenEthereum is 8545

 ## Usage